tc39/proposal-smart-pipelines/readme.md

 )
 ```

 With the smart pipe operator, the code above could be much terser and (literally) straightforward.
 Data values would be through expressions in a much flattened syntax tree.
 This terseness and flatness would make both reading and editing easier for the JavaScript programmer.
-It is statically rewritable into already valid code, with theoretically zero runtime cost.
+It is statically term rewritable into already valid code, with theoretically zero runtime cost.
 ```js
 stringPromise
   |> await #